Top 14 Best Boxing Anime of all Time (Updated 2025)

 Best Anime About Boxing

-If you're looking to get into boxing anime, you’ve come to the right place.
-In this article, we will go over the 14 best anime about boxing that any fan should watch.
-From classics that defined the genre to exciting modern hits, this list has something for everyone.
+If you want to start watching boxing anime, you're in the right place.
+In this article, we will talk about the 14 best boxing anime that any fan should watch.
+From classic shows that defined the genre to exciting new hits, there is something for everyone on this list.

 1. Hajime No Ippo